 European Professional Women's Network

 Includes a Women on Boards section with articles, reports and a biannual Board Women Monitor.

 Global Board Ready Women (GBRW)

 In December 2012 the European Business Schools/Women on Board Initiative launched a searchable database of board ready women as reported in this press release by the European Foundation for Management Development (EFMD).
 The database and a member forum are administered by the Financial Times Non-Executive Directors’ Club on LinkedIn.

 The Mentoring Foundation

 The foundation develops and manages the FTSE 100 Cross-Company Mentoring Programme, a mentoring programme for senior women executives who are matched with senior business leaders to develop and fulfil their potential.

 Professional network for LGBT executives.
 The network publishes a Top 50 List of LGBT role models and leaders in business in conjunction with the Financial Times.

 Professional Boards Forum

 Programme bringing together leading chairmen and outstanding women board candidates for board opportunities.
-The Forum publishes regularly updated figures from its BoardWatch survey which tracks progress of female directors appointed to UK corporate boards.
+The Forum publishes regularly updated figures of female directors appointed to UK corporate boards.